The year that I spent teaching English in Korea and living in Korea was one that I don’t think I will ever forget.

 I am fully capable of learning a language, I just have to work at it like everyone else.

-I was out of my comfort zone A LOT in Korea.
+I was out of my comfort zone A LOT when I was living in Korea.
 Like, every time I left the house.

 At first, I absolutely hated it.
 I simply wanted to stay in my apartment and order McDonalds delivery online (yes, you can do this in Korea, no I never actually did it).